tomjwells/coti-db-app/README.md

 ---

+## Purpose of this Fork

+I need ARM-compatible Docker images as the standard AMD Docker images will not run on my node.

 ## What is Coti Db-App?

 Coti Db-App is a component developed by Coti that synchronizes the blockchain state and transaction into a relational